Lorsen/assignment4-otp-hangman/README.md

 Dictionary and the Game.

 # Restart everything, so :permanent restart.
+# If dictionary dies, then kill the games (these are children following the dictionary process),
-# Kill all games, so supervisor strategy is :one_for_all
+# so supervisor strategy is :rest_for_one

 (Hint: you'll need two supervisors.)